Faizan-Kabeer/DEMENTIA-PREDICTION/README.md

 # Dementia Prediction

-A machine learning pipeline for predicting dementia levels using the OASIS dataset, featuring:
+A machine learning pipeline for predicting dementia using the OASIS dataset, featuring:

-- Stratified K-Fold Cross-Validation to handle class imbalances
+- Stratified K-Fold Cross-Validation and Synthetic Minority Oversampling Technique to handle class imbalances

 - Gray Wolf Optimization (GWO) for hyperparameter tuning